Unfair Utilities and First Steps Towards Improving Them: Setting and Notation

 We now introduce the model class that we use throughout the paper.
 We will consider variables $\rX$, a decision $D$, and a utility $U$.
-Our setting is similar to a contextual bandit setup where we usually say `action' instead of `decision' and `reward' instead of `utility' \citep[see, e.g.,][]{Sutton1998}. \footnote{In this work, we assume that the structural assignment of the utility is known.
-This is usually not assumed in a reinforcement learning setting.
-This assumption comes without loss of generality: we can create an additional node $U:=R$, where $R$ is the reward, thereby translating a traditional problem in reinforcement learning into our framework. } Formally, we consider a structural causal model \citep{Pearl2009} with one node being the decision $D$ and one sink node being the utility $U$, similar to the framework of \citet{Everitt2021}.
-However, we only consider interventions on the utility and decision nodes.
-Graphical models of a similar type have been discussed as influence diagram graphs and influence diagrams \citep{Nilsson2000, Merwijk2022,Dawid2002}.
+Our setting is similar to a contextual bandit setup where we usually say `action' instead of `decision' and `reward' instead of `utility' \citep[see, e.g.,][]{Sutton1998}.
+In this work, the utility is a function whose expectation is maximized w.r.t.\ a policy .\footnote{In this work, we assume that the structural assignment of the utility is known.
+This assumption is essentially vacuous.
+E.g., if the utility is graduation from college, we do not assume knowledge about the causes of college graduation but only that we know that the utility is college graduation.} Formally, we consider a structural causal model \citep{Pearl2009} with one node being the decision $D$ and one sink node being the utility $U$ \citep[see also][]{Everitt2021}.
+We only consider interventions on the utility and decision nodes.
+Similar graphical models have been discussed as influence diagram graphs and influence diagrams \citep{Nilsson2000, Merwijk2022,Dawid2002}.